 Complete and submit the application and upload all documentation:

 - Personal and Academic Statements

-- Two complete Letters of Recommendation.
-They must be submitted electronically (no paper copies) and must be received by the deadline for program consideration.
+- •Two complete Letters of Recommendation.
+Recommenders submit this to the application portal (no paper copies).
+Letters must be received by the deadline for program consideration.

 - All unofficial transcripts which reflect all earned undergraduate credits and grades through December 2017.
-Students accepted to the program will be required to submit all official transcripts.
+Students accepted to the program will be required to submit all official transcripts as well.

 Selecting SROP Institutions

 Participation in SROP is an excellent opportunity for you to become familiar with a place where you might like to pursue graduate study.
 SROP also gives you a chance to become acquainted with professors, graduate students and staff in the departments where you might apply.